Analytic and topological index maps with values in the K-theory of mapping cones

+is injective.
+We also note that a relevant example is the case when $\phi$ is the unital inclusion of the complex numbers into a ${\rm II_1}$-factor.

-However, to define it, additional geometric data must be fixed.
+Additional geometric data must be fixed to define the higher Atiyah-Patodi-Singer index.
 Let \begin{enumerate} \item $g$ denote a Riemannian metric on $W$ which is a product metric in a neighborhood of $\partial W$; \item $\nabla_{F_{B_1}}$ a connection compatible with $g|_{\partial W}$; \item $\nabla_{E_{B_2}}$ a connection which is compatible with $g$, $\nabla_{F_{B_1}}$, and the bundle isomorphism $\alpha$; \item $P$ a spectral section for the operator on the boundary (i.e., $D_{\partial W, F_{B_1}}$); \end{enumerate} With all this data fixed, results from \cite{LP} imply that there is a well-defined index

-However (as an element of $K_0(B_2)$) it depends on these choices (e.g., the metric, connections, and spectral section).
-We will show however that the image of this class under $r_*:K_0(B_2) \rightarrow K_1(C_{\phi})$ is independent of these choices.
+As an element of $K_*(B_2)$, it depends on these choices (e.g., the metric, connections, and spectral section).
+However, we will show that the image of this class under $r_*:K_*(B_2) \rightarrow K_{*+1}(C_{\phi})$ is independent of these choices.

 To do so, a number of properties of the higher Atiyah-Patodi-Singer index are required.
 These properties are that the higher Atiyah-Patodi-Singer index, spectral flow, and difference construction of spectral sections are each functorial.
 The functorial properties of this index are discussed in \cite[Appendix C]{PS} while for spectral flow and the difference construction the reader can see \cite{Wahl}.